ubclaunchpad/design/README.md

 ### Assets

 The [Assets](/assets) directory houses most Launch Pad logos and other material.
+The contents of all the subdirectories under this folder are published to [`design.ubclaunchpad.com`](https://design.ubclaunchpad.com).

 ### Slideshow Template